Men Behind the Sun: Controversies

-Because of its graphic content, the film has suffered mass controversy with censors all over the world.
+Because of its graphic content, and use of real corpses and human body parts, international release proved to be difficult as the film suffered mass controversy with censors all over the world.
 It was originally banned in Australia and caused public outcry in Japan to such an extent that director Mou even received threats on his life.
 The film was given several minutes of mandated cuts to be allowed a release in the United Kingdom.